USDA scholarship for students at historically Black colleges suspended

 The U.S. Department of Agriculture suspended the 1890 Scholars Program, which provided recipients with full tuition and fees for students studying agriculture, food or natural resource sciences at one of 19 universities, known as the 1890 land grant institutions.

-“The 1890 Scholars Program has been suspended pending further review,” the department said in a post on the program’s website.
+“The 1890 Scholars Program has been suspended pending further review,” the Department of Agriculture said in a post on the program’s website.

 The suspension coincides with a funding freeze President Donald Trump’s administration instituted.
 Administration officials had said the pause was necessary to review whether spending aligned with Trump’s executive orders on issues like climate change and diversity, equity and inclusion programs.